You are here

 How long do I have to wait to get a doctor?

-We are currently working down a Waiting List for ongoing primary care clients.
-Once that is done we will begin accepting applications again.
-Once on the Waiting List it can be anywhere from several months to a year to obtain a provider at SWCHC.
-We encourage clients to continue looking for a provider elsewhere so they find someone as soon as possible.
+Our primary care practice is currently closed.
+We encourage clients to continue looking for a provider elsewhere to find someone as soon as possible.
 Persons living in our catchment area can certainly come to our walk-in clinic where they will be seen by a nurse practitioner (NP) for any health concerns as well as use any of our services.